vinecopulib/vinecopulib/README.md

 Version [0.0.2](https://github.com/vinecopulib/vinecopulib/releases) was
 released on March 31, 2017.
 While we did our best to design a user-friendly API, the library is still under active development and changes are to be expected.
-We are also working on interfaces for R and python.
+We are also working on interfaces for R and Python.

 # Documentation